 Childcare Options in Australia: Long Day Care (AKA a Childcare Centre)

 Long Day Care is also known as a day care centre or child care centre.
 Child care centres all adhere to the Early Years Learning Framework and provide set curriculum as part of their daily schedule.
 Your child will be in a ‘ toddler class room‘ style situation where the learning is play based.
 Child care centres can be government owned or private and operate from 7a.m. until 6p.m. and depending on the services offered (i.e. provision of meals, nappies etc.) the cost varies from $70-$175 per day.

 - Child will be in a large class where they are able to develop social skills with kids of their choice

-- They are run by qualified early childhood professionals or educators with a qualified assistant in each room (meaning your child is rarely alone with one adult)
+- Run by qualified early childhood professionals or educators with a qualified assistant in each room (meaning your child is rarely alone with one adult)

-- They are heavily regulated and constantly audited for quality of care
+- Most are heavily regulated and constantly audited for quality of care

 - Developmental skills such as toilet training, writing and motor skill development are worked into the curriculum

-- They are well stocked with play equipment, books and other “fun stuff” so your child is likely to develop new interests and have fun
+- Often well stocked with play equipment, books and other “fun stuff” so your child is likely to develop new interests and have fun

 - They will track your child’s development and provide you with materials and reports to show you where your child is excelling

 - The staff are trained to identify any developmental issues and assist with those in conjunction with your health care provider.